Valayad/SQL-Data-Exploration/README.md

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 ## Bonus Questions
-> Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+> Danny also seeks to understand the ranking of customer products, with a specific requirement: he only wants to rank products purchased by loyalty program members.
+For non-member purchases, he expects the ranking values to be null.

+In other words, Danny wants to:

+- Rank products based on purchase frequency and revenue generated
+- Exclude non-member purchases from the ranking
+- Display null ranking values for non-member purchases

+This will enable Danny to gain insights into the purchasing behavior of his loyalty program members and tailor his marketing efforts accordingly

 # 🏆 Solutions
   <details><summary>View solution</summary>
   <p>

-1. Total amount spent by each customer
+## 1. Total amount spent by each customer

 ```sql
     --Using Joins